-Welcome to Nine Powers (9P), a storytelling game of fun and memorable adventures.
+Welcome to Nine Powers, a storytelling game of fun and memorable adventures.

-The world of Spyragia is ruled and shaped by its Creator and by nine Powers that the Creator made and granted authority, power, and status.
+Spyragia is a world ruled and shaped by its Creator and by the nine Powers that the Creator made and gifted with authority, power, and status .
 The Creator also put boundaries on their influence by assigning them dominions:

 The people of Spyragia belong to eight fantasy races inspired by old folk tales and refreshed with new delights.